samschott/desktop-notifier/docs/index.rst

 On macOS 10.14 and higher, the implementation uses the ``UNUserNotificationCenter`` instead of the deprecated ``NSUserNotificationCenter``. ``UNUserNotificationCenter`` restricts sending desktop notifications to signed executables.
-This means that notifications will only work the Python executable or bundled app has been signed.
+This means that notifications will only work if the Python executable or bundled app has been signed.
 Note that the installer from `python.org <https://python.org>`__ provides a properly signed Python framework but **homebrew does not** (manually signing the executable installed by homebrew _should_ work as well).

 If you freeze your code with PyInstaller or a similar package, you must sign the resulting app bundle for notifications to work.
 An ad-hoc signature will be sufficient